immanuel743/Sunny-side-landing-page/README.md

 3)Sharpened my saas skills a little since i almost know every thing in theory but don't have actually used it practically all by myself .
 Yeah i created a mixin for my media queries.Now i'll never forget it😂😁.
+4) Also had the chance to pratice responsive web design

 <!-- code i'm talking about -->